AlbiXD/Chip8Emulator/README.md

 <a>This is my current journey into emulating, I decided to make this little project to get a deeper understanding of how a computer would work</a>
 <a>at the lower levels.
 My goals for this project is to get a fully working emulator to look similar to the image below</a>

+<h2>What Is Chip-8?</h2>
+<a>Chip-8 is a simple, interpreted programming language and virtual machine created in the 1970s for programming video games.
+It was designed for the RCA COSMAC VIP computer and is quite a popular as a learning tool for emulation and low-level programming.</a>

 <br> </br>
 <b>THIS IS NOT AN IMAGE OF MY EMULATOR JUST A REPRESENTATION OF MY FINAL PROJECT</b>
 <br> </br>